HtewechIheb/Calculator/README.md

 # Calculator
-A basic calculator application using HTML, CSS, Javascript and JQuery.
+A basic calculator web application.
+Technologies used: HTML, CSS, Javascript and JQuery.